Alejogb1/job-board/blog-data/837-exclamat-on-po-nts-codehs-problem.md

 **Third Method List Comprehension**

-Okay now if you want to show off a little or if you want to do things on one line because why not this is where list comprehensions come in They're a bit more advanced but they're super useful and very Pythonic It's a way of creating lists from other lists with a bit of conditional logic It's like a mini-for loop in one line it has its uses
+ now if you want to show off a little or if you want to do things on one line because why not this is where list comprehensions come in They're a bit more advanced but they're super useful and very Pythonic It's a way of creating lists from other lists with a bit of conditional logic It's like a mini-for loop in one line it has its uses

 ```python
 def count_exclamations_list_comp(text):